cs1302uga/cs1302-urgency-queue/README.md

 * **`BaseLinkedUrgencyQueue`:** Create the abstract `cs1302.p3.BaseLinkedUrgencyQueue` class such that it properly implements a subset of the abstract methods in the `UrgencyQueue` interface.
 Since `BaseLinkedUrgencyQueue` is abstract, it is not mandatory to implement all methods of `UrgencyQueue` within this class.
-The exact list of methods this class must implement are listed in the method section for `BaseLinkedUrgencyQueue` in the provided UML diagram above.
+The exact list of methods this class must implement is in the method section for `BaseLinkedUrgencyQueue` in the provided UML diagram above.
   Since both `LinkedUrgencyQueue` and `CustomLinkedUrgencyQueue` use a linked list data structure, it is appropriate to have `head` as an instance variable of the `BaseLinkedUrgencyQueue` class.

   * **Note:** The methods that are listed in the UML diagram in `BaseLinkedUrgencyQueue` must be implemented in that class.
-You are not allowed to move any of them into either of the chld classes.
+You are not allowed to move any of them into either of the child classes.
     You may, however, find that you can more one or more methods from `LinkedUrgencyQueue` and `CustomLinkedUrgencyQueue` up into `BaseLinkedUrgencyQueue`.
 Moving methods up is allowed.
 In fact, it is encouraged.
 Any method that you can move up only has to be written once!
 However, accomplishing this will require some thought.
 We hope that